HammadSiddique/Math-magicians/README.md

 ## Description

-> - This project is about a calculator webapp which is an Single Page Application (SPA) and is built using React
+> - This project is about a calculator webapp which is an Single Page Application (SPA) and has three sections that are Home, Calculator and Quote.

 ## Built With